 As COVID-19 continues to impact travel and availability of public lands, please make sure to CHECK and FOLLOW all federal, state, provincial and local closures and public health requirements.

 What’s not to love about a short, sunny hike to a winery?
 The Cowiche Canyon winery hike is a wonderful year round escape for Seattleites (especially in the spring and fall).
 This is one of my favorite hikes in Washington.
 It’s in the town of Yakima, about 3 hours from Seattle, the place of the Yakama people.

 If you’re tired of waiting for it to stop raining in Seattle, late winter and early spring is a great time of year to head over to Eastern Washington and take in a bit more sun and warmer temperatures (make sure to check the weather forecast because even though Yakima has a sign that says it’s the Palm Springs of Washington, it is not actually Palm Springs, and it is possible that it could be raining there too).
-We’ve previously discussed places to go in Eastern Washington in the spring and last year posted an April trip report covering camping, biking and wine tasting near the Tri-Cities.

 You can do this as a day trip, but if you want to be more leisurely, spring camping is excellent at Yakima Sportsman State Park in Yakima, which despite being in the middle of town, had tons of trees, birds and protection from the wind.
 It’s not crowded in the spring (I assume this changes in the summer).